 “By bringing together individuals that are passionate about the city’s future and providing a container for them to develop foundational, deep relationships with each other, the possibilities for their work together are endless.
 True changemaking networks are not about putting their brand, organization, or CEO in the center of the universe.
 True social impact networks are sometimes hard to find, but their impact can be seen everywhere.
 There’s not an issue in San Jose that the Urban Innovation Network isn’t touching and impacting,” replies St. John-Crane.
 When asked about where she sees the Urban Innovation Network in the future, she answers, “The network will continue to deliver creative public space activation, better collaboration and coordination among cross sector changemakers, and smarter public policies that accelerate impact for the good of all.
 It’s already happening, and we only anticipate the work growing.”

-This article originally appeared in Issue 11.2 “Device”
+This article originally appeared in Issue 11.1 “Sight and Sound”